folio-org/folio-sample-modules/simple-perl/README.md

-# Simple-vertx
+# Simple-perl

 A fairly small module written in Perl, just to show that modules can be written in other languages.

-This module is very similar to the `hello-vertx` module, is supports GET and POST requests to `/hello`.
+This module is very similar to the `hello-vertx` module, it supports GET and POST requests to `/hello`.

 ## Files

-There is one source file: simple.pl.
+There is one source file: simple.pl

 There are JSON structures, ready to POST to Okapi for setting up a demonstration of this module: